Is Male Depression Different From Female Depression?

 • Thoughts of suicide

-According to Dr. Andrew Angelino, a psychiatrist at Howard County General Hospital, men are more likely to experience anger, whereas women are more likely to experiencing excessive crying.
-This is likely due to the way children are taught to express their emotions based on their gender.
+According to Dr. Andrew Angelino, a Howard County General Hospital psychiatrist, men are more likely to experience anger, whereas women are more likely to experience excessive crying.
+These differences in emotional experience may be due to how many children are taught to express their emotions based on gender.
 In addition, according to a 2021 survey from the Institute of Psychology, men may be more likely to:

 • Use substances to self-medicate